0xSero/partisia-docs/docs/node-operations/start-running-a-node.md

 # Start running a node

-This page gives you a brief introduction of what a node is, the importance of joining the node community if you want to run a node and an overview of what type of node you can run with the amount of MPC tokens you have available.
+This page explains what a node is, how to join the node operator community and an overview of what type of node you can run with the amount of MPC tokens you have.

 ## What is a node?

 Nodes are the computers in the blockchain network.
-They perform services for the users of the blockchain, first and foremost they facilitate the transactions that happens on the blockchain.
-From the transaction costs the node operator can make revenue.
+They perform services for the users of the blockchain by facilitating the transactions on the blockchain.
+The node operator can make revenue from the transaction costs.

 ## Onboarding

-To start your journey on becoming a node operator on the Partisia Blockchain you will need to do the following two steps to begin the onboarding proces:
+To start your journey on becoming a node operator on the Partisia Blockchain complete the two onboarding steps:

 1. Fill out the [node operator onboarding form](https://forms.monday.com/forms/8de1fb7d3099178333db642c4d1fe640?r=euc1).
 2. [Join Discord](https://discord.com/invite/KYjucw3Sad) and submit a node operator support ticket.
 In the ticket,